googleapis/google-cloud-dotnet/docs/README.md

 First install docfx, as per the
 [getting started](http://dotnet.github.io/docfx/tutorial/docfx_getting_started.html)
 page.
-We're using DNX (soon to be dotnet cli) so follow step 4 for the moment.
+We're using .NET Core, so follow step 4 for the moment - currently docfx requires DNX to be installed, as they don't have tooling for dotnet cli, but that's likely to come soon.

 # Build process